homer0/prettier-plugin-jsdoc/README.md

 - Below `//# output` you have to put the expected output after formatting the input with the plugin.
 - The "input" and "output" are handled as if they were different files, so you can even put functions and real code, they won't be executed though, just formatted.

-Then, you can just run run the test for the fixture with `npm run test:e2e`.
+Then, you can just run run the test for the fixture with `pnpm run test:e2e`.

 ## Motivation